d12frosted/elpa-mirror/gnu/vertico-readme.txt

     [discontinued] due to recent changes of the default completion UI on the Emacs master branch.
   • [Selectrum]: Selectrum is the predecessor of Vertico, since it directly inspired Vertico.
-Vertico offers more flexibility thanks to its [extensions].
+Vertico was designed specifically to address the technical shortcomings of Selectrum.
 Selectrum is not fully compatible with every Emacs completion command and dynamic completion tables ([selectrum#481]), since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
-Therefore Selectrum is likely getting deprecated in favor of Vertico ([vertico#237], [selectrum#598)].
+Therefore Selectrum is getting deprecated in favor of Vertico ([vertico#237], [selectrum#598)].
+Furthermore, Vertico was designed with flexibility in mind via its [extensions].
+See the [migration guide] if you plan to migrate from Selectrum to Vertico.
   • Icomplete: Emacs 28 comes with a builtin `icomplete-vertical-mode', which is a more bare-bone than Vertico.
 Vertico offers more flexibility thanks to its [extensions].